waterfalls11/waterfalls11.github.io/index.md

   </div>
   <div>
     <h1>Welcome</h1>
-    <p class="muted">This is a refreshed GitHub Pages site with a clean layout, responsive styles, and About/Contact pages.</p>
+    <p class="muted">A simple, easy-to-maintain GitHub Pages site.
+Clean layout, solid colors, rounded corners, and a subtle glass effect where supported.</p>
     <p>Use the navigation above to explore.
-I can also add a blog, projects section, or portfolio pages — tell me which you'd like next.</p>
+I can add a blog, projects section, or portfolio pages — tell me which you'd like next.</p>
   </div>
 </div>

 <section class="card">
   <h2>Latest</h2>
-  <p class="muted">No posts yet — you can add markdown files in the repository (or I can create a starter blog for you).</p>
+  <p class="muted">No posts yet — add markdown files in the repository's _posts folder to start a blog, or ask me to scaffold one.</p>
 </section>